Skip to Main Content

 Credit impact

-Some no-credit-check loans, such as payday loans and BNPL, have no impact on your credit.
+Some loans without a credit check, such as payday loans and BNPL, have no impact on your credit.
 But some lenders, including most online installment lenders, report your payment activity to the three major credit bureaus.
 If you're able to make your payments on time every month, this can be a great way to build a positive credit history, which will give you access to better loan options in the future.
 But these loans can also damage your credit if you pay late or miss payments.

 icon